arieivs/42/2_server/README.md

 ### WordPress
 Sing with me, "Once you run a container with WordPress installed", ```cat var/www/html/wordpress/wp-config-sample.php``` and create your own ```wp-config.php```.

-### SSL Certificate
-The purpose is to generate a self-signed certificate.
-If you run ```openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/localhost.key -out /etc/ssl/certs/localhost.crt``` inside the container, it will ask you information on your location, in order to generate the SSL key.
-Only the two-letter country code is strictly necessary, you can enter "." in the remaining fields, which will be left blank.
-To do this automatically, add ```-subj "/C=PT/ST=./L=./O=./OU=./CN=."``` (in my case, since I'm in Portugal) before ```-newkey```.
-Check in [this article](https://velog.io/@ljiwoo59/ftserver#wordpress) the meaning of the first command above.
-Once the key has been created, a message will appear saying where it is stored.
-Look for the path to the certificate, most probably in ```etc/ssl/certs```, and update both of them in your Nginx config file.

 ### Change web files owner
-At this point, the owner and user-group from your web files is root.
-Try ```ls -l var/www/html``` to check this.
+At this point, the owner and user-group from your web files is root, you can check this by running ```ls -l var/www/html```.
+This is not a very good idea from a security perspective... let's change it.
-At the same time, Nginx's process owner is www-data (the default).
+By default, Nginx's process owner is www-data, which makes it a good candidate.
 Try ```cat etc/nginx/nginx.conf``` and look at the user to check this.
 You can read more about the [www-data user here](https://askubuntu.com/questions/873839/what-is-the-www-data-user), and get a better understanding on [users, user-groups and chown here](https://askubuntu.com/questions/950196/www-data-related-whats-the-difference-between-these-usages-of-chown).

 <br />